 While results from the primary science mission are just beginning to be released, the collection of gravity science by the lunar twins continues.
-GRAIL’s extended mission science phase began Aug.
-30 and will conclude Dec.
-17. As the end of mission nears, the spacecraft will operate at lower orbital altitudes above the moon.
+GRAIL’s extended mission science phase began on August 30 and will conclude on December 17.
+As the end of mission nears, the spacecraft will operate at lower orbital altitudes above the moon.

-NASA’s Jet Propulsion Laboratory in Pasadena, Calif., manages the mission for NASA’s Science Mission Directorate in Washington.
-GRAIL is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Ala.
+NASA’s Jet Propulsion Laboratory in Pasadena, California, manages the mission for NASA’s Science Mission Directorate in Washington.
+GRAIL is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 Lockheed Martin Space Systems of Denver built the spacecraft.